jaymaki1988/azure-network-protocols/README.md

 <img src="https://i.imgur.com/WtgqnuU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Lastly we will be inspecting rdp traffic.
-In the Wiore Shark, type in "rdp" or type in "tcp.port==3389" and we will see it spamming traffic.
+In the Wireshark, type in "rdp" or type in "tcp.port==3389" and we will see it spamming traffic.
 That's because whatever your local computer is doing, (typing, moving the mouse, and processes) are going to be causing non stop traffic.
 </p>
 <br />